What to do when your credit card is lost or stolen

-Mastercard’s Zero Liability Agreement relieves you of liability, provided that you’ve shown that you took care to protect your card from the loss, theft or unauthorised use, and notified your financial institution immediately after discovering that you card was missing.
-You must also not have reported more than one such incident in the last 12 months, your account must be in good standing, and you must be in compliance with the terms and conditions of the cardholder agreement.
+Mastercard’s Zero Liability Agreement relieves you of liability, provided that you’ve shown that you took care to protect your card from the loss, theft or unauthorised use, and notified your financial institution immediately after discovering that your card was missing.
+You must also not have reported more than 1 such incident in the last 12 months, your account must be in good standing, and be in compliance with the terms and conditions of the cardholder agreement.

 Visa’s Zero Liability Policy